Different types of pension providers

 Industry-wide pension funds

 An industry-wide pension fund is responsible for the pension provision of people working for one employer, a group of companies or for employers operating in the same sector.
-The fund may also manage the pension provision of entrepreneurs.
+The fund may also manage the pension provision of self-employed persons.
 Industry-wide pension funds may not engage in any other insurance business.

-In addition to statutory pension provision, industry-wide pension fund can also provide voluntary supplementary pensions.
+In addition to statutory pension provision, an industry-wide pension fund that has launched operations before 2022 can also provide voluntary supplementary pensions.
 Supplementary pensions provided by an industry-wide pension fund are paid for by the employer alone or employer and employee together.

-The establishment of an industry-wide pension fund requires that at least 300 people are insured through the fund.
+The establishment of an industry-wide pension fund requires that at least 150 people are insured through the fund.
 Instead, it does not require a proper permit from the authorities.
-However, approval for the by-laws of the fund, and for any amendments to the by-laws, is sought from the Financial Supervisory Authority, and the fund must be reported for registration in the insurance fund register within the prescribed time.
-As a condition for approving the by-laws and their amendments, the Financial Supervisory Authority may require that the pension fund acquires a sufficient guarantee capital or initial assets.
+However, approval for the by-laws of the fund, and for any amendments to the by-laws, must be sought from the Financial Supervisory Authority, and the fund must be reported for registration in the company pension fund and insurance fund register within the prescribed time.
+When approving the by-laws of an industry-wide pension fund, the Financial Supervisory Authority assesses the fund’s ability to meet its obligations.

 A new industry-wide pension fund can also be established by transferring an insurance portfolio from a pension insurance company to the new fund.

-There are five industry-wide pension funds that manage statutory earnings-related pension provision (situation at the end of 2020).
-The activities of industry-wide pension funds are regulated by the Act on Employee Benefit Funds.
-In the autumn of 2021, The Finnish Parliament passed a new Act on company pension funds and industry-wide pension funds.
-The new Act will enter into force at the beginning of 2022.
-The above is based on the legislation currently in force.
+There are four industry-wide pension funds that manage statutory earnings-related pension provision (situation at the end of 2021).
+The activities of industry-wide pension funds are regulated by the Act on Company Pension Funds and Industry-wide Pension Funds.

 Company pension funds

-A company pension fund manages the pension provision of employees working for one or more employers or a group of companies.
+A company pension fund manages the pension provision of employees working for one or more employers or a group of companies (sphere of operations).
 Apart from pension insurance, company pension funds may not engage in any other insurance business.

-In addition to statutory pension provision, company pension funds can also provide voluntary supplementary pensions.
+In addition to statutory pension provision, company pension funds that have launched operations before 2022 can also provide voluntary supplementary pensions.
 Supplementary pensions provided by a company pension fund are paid for by the employer alone.

-The establishment of a company pension fund requires that at least 300 people are insured through the fund.
+The establishment of a company pension fund requires that at least 150 people are insured through the fund.
 No authorization as such is needed instead.
 However, approval by the Financial Supervisory Authority must be sought for the by-laws of a company pension fund and for any amendments to the by-laws.
-In addition, the fund must be reported for registration in the company pension fund register within the prescribed time.
+In addition, the fund must be reported for registration in the company pension fund and insurance fund register within the prescribed time.

 A new company pension fund can also be established by transferring an insurance portfolio from a pension insurance company to the new fund.

-There are 10 company pension funds that manage statutory earnings-related pension provision (situation at the end of 2020).
-The activities of company pension funds are regulated by the Act on Company Pension Funds.
-In the autumn of 2021, The Finnish Parliament passed a new Act on company pension funds and industry-wide pension funds.
-The new Act will enter into force at the beginning of 2022.
-The above is based on the legislation currently in force.
+There are 10 company pension funds that manage statutory earnings-related pension provision (situation at the end of 2021).
+The activities of company pension funds are regulated by the Act on Company Pension Funds and Industry-wide Pension Funds.

 Pension insurance companies

-Pension insurance companies manage pension provision for private-sector employees and self-employed persons.
+Pension insurance companies manage statutory pension provision for private-sector employees and self-employed persons.
 Pension insurance companies may not engage in any other insurance business.
-The assets and investments of a pension insurance company must therefore be kept separate from the assets and investments of any other company that may belong to the same group of companies.
+The assets and investments of a pension insurance company must therefore be kept separate from the assets and investments of any other company that may belong to the same group of companies as the pension insurance company.

 Pension insurance companies must receive authorization from the Government for starting their operations.
 The authorization is valid in Finland.
 The Ministry of Social Affairs and Health must request an opinion from the Financial Supervisory Authority for an application concerning a new authorization or extension of an existing authorization.